river-corridors-sfa/RCSFA_GitHub_Organization_Guidance/rcsfa_github_best_practices.md

 ### Tips for repo readmes
 - Individuals who read your README should be able to understand the purpose and contents of your repo, how your repo is organized, and who to contact if they want to reach out.
 - The following sections should be included: `Title`, `Summary`, `Brief Overview of Methods`, `Repository Structure`, `Citations and Acknowledgements`, and `Contact`.
-- See ==X== for more guidance on the sections to include in your repo README.
+- See the internally facing [How-to-Prepare-and-Publish-a-Manuscript-Associated-Data-Package](https://pnnl.sharepoint.com/:w:/r/teams/SubsurfaceBiogeochemicalResearchSFA/Shared%20Documents/General/SFA%20Data%20and%20Software%20Management/Data-Publishing/Manuscript-Data-Package/How-to-Prepare-and-Publish-a-Manuscript-Associated-Data-Package.docx?d=w3bafc8fcacca4b2cacf3d9e92a290a05&csf=1&web=1&e=MDW790) guidance document on Share Point for more guidance on the sections to include in your README.

 ## Expectations for collaboration